-This specification focuses on the study of contemporary geography and the relationship between human populations over space and time with the environment.
+The specification focuses on the study of contemporary geography and the relationship between human populations over space and time with the environment.
 The examples we study are from a variety of scales from local to global.
-Integrated into the course are a variety of different types of skills; investigative, cartographic, graphical, ICT and statistical.
+Integrated into the course are a variety of qualitative and quantitative skills; investigative, cartographic, graphical, ICT and statistical.

 The A Level course consists of two exams both of which will be taken in June.
 In additional an individual geographical investigations has to be completed.